-This is a small part of the skills and knowledge your child is learning in order to meet this standard.
-Talk to the teacher for more information about your child's learning.
+This is a small part of the skills and knowledge your child is learning in order to meet curriculum expectation.

 Focus on number

 During your child's third year at school, 60-80 per cent of mathematics teaching time will focus on number learning.